Sunny Girl (song): Release and commercial performance

-The band did not initially agree on releasing "Sunny Girl" as a single, as drummer Christer Pettersson and guitarist Janne Frisk weren't too fond of the slow-baroque sound that the single had produced; all their previous singles had been high-tempoed rock or rhythm and blues recordings.
+The band did not initially agree on releasing "Sunny Girl" as a single, as drummer Christer Pettersson and guitarist Janne Frisk were not too fond of the slow-baroque sound that the single had produced; all their previous singles had been high-tempoed rock or rhythm and blues recordings.
 However, Andersson, singer Svenne Hedlund and bassist Lennart Hegland liked the song.
 The members would eventually agree for the single to be released, and in March 1966, "Sunny Girl" was released by Olga Records with the catalogue number SO 21.

 Heavily promoted, the single entered Kvällstoppen on 15 March 1966 at a position of number 15.
 The following week it had for the first time entered the top-10, at number 7.
 The week after it had reached number 6 and on 5 April it had reached the top-5 for the first time, at number 3, almost a year after their first charting single.
 On 12 April, it reached number 1 on the charts, a position which it held for 5 weeks, before finally leaving on the week ending 17 May where it was at number 2, a position it held for two weeks.
 The week after, it had ascended to number 4, with number 5 following the next week.
 On 14 June, it had exited the top-5 for the first time at number 8, and the following week it left the top-10 at number 12.
 "Sunny Girl" was last seen on the chart on 28 June at a position of number 14.
 In total, the single spent 16 weeks on the charts, of which 13 were in the top-10, 10 were in the top-5 and 5 at number 1.
 The single was equally successful on Tio i Topp, where it was voted number 1 on 2 April, a position it held for six weeks.
 In total, the record stayed on Tio i Topp for 14 weeks, their most successful single on that chart.